zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### dataBound `String`

-Fires when the AutoComplete has received data from the data source.
+Fired when the widget is bound to data from its data source.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Example
     <kendo:autoComplete dataBound="handle_dataBound">